• Skip to primary navigation

 Baked chocolate chip cookie bar in a cast iron skillet.

-You can't see the light sprinkle of pink himalayan salt on top of this chocolate chip bar cookie, but it's there!
+You can't see the light sprinkle of pink Himalayan salt on top of this chocolate chip bar cookie, but it's there!

 I like the skillet idea.
 Does it have to be a cast iron skillet?